The Anatomy of Power Suppression

 2. Short-term boost in alertness and attention:

-Studies have shown that chewing gum during tasks can slightly improve focus, concentration, and even reaction times.
+Studies have shown that chewing gum during tasks can improve focus, concentration, and even reaction times.
 It helps you stay awake, especially during repetitive or boring tasks.

 3. Stress reduction & mood enhancement: